“I don’t think I would have landed on my feet as quickly as I did without PCK.”

 So he waited… and he was accepted into the Spring 2015 class.

-The primary goal of this pilot program is to provide current inmates marketable skills they can use when they re-enter their community, as well as to reduce likelihood of re-offending and re-entering the prison system (known as recidivism).
+The primary goal of this pilot program is to provide current inmates marketable skills they can use when they re-enter their community, as well as to reduce the likelihood of re-offending and re-entering the prison system (known as recidivism).
 This goal aligns closely with PCK’s mission to promote the self-sufficiency of low-income women and men by preparing them to work in commercial kitchens… and give those who need it a second chance.

 “With the right assistance and right network I knew I’d be able to get my life together – I just needed an opportunity,” Richard said.
 He wasn’t sure what to expect from PCK, but after a brief stint in the program, he was shocked just how much this program taught him.